yolorollo/docs/docs/installation.md

 ## Deployment

-Now you are ready to deploy Impress without AI.
-AI requiered more dependancies (openai API).
-To deploy impress you need to provide all previous informations to the helm chart.
+Now you are ready to deploy Docs without AI.
+AI requires more dependencies (OpenAI API).
+To deploy Docs you need to provide all previous informations to the helm chart.

 ```
 $ helm repo add impress https://suitenumerique.github.io/docs/